adamsanghera/go-websub/pkg/subscribe/README.md

 ## Description / Spec

-package subscribe is a Go client library that implements the [W3 Group's WebSub protocol](https://www.w3.org/TR/websub/), a broker-supported pub-sub architecture built on top of HTTP.
+package subscribe is a Go server library that implements the [W3 Group's WebSub protocol](https://www.w3.org/TR/websub/), a broker-supported pub-sub architecture built on top of HTTP.

 According to [the spec](https://www.w3.org/TR/websub/#subscriber) a Subscriber is a service that discovers hubs, and subscribes to topics.
 More specifically, as described [here](https://www.w3.org/TR/websub/#conformance-classes), a Subscriber must conform to the following specs: